sumchat/MyShoeStore/README.md

 # MyShoeStore
  This app is my first Android application with Kotlin where I built a multiscreen Android application and implemented a navigation file to take the user through the app.
 I also used the ArcGIS Runtime API for Android to add a webmap to it.
+I took help from https://developer.android.com/codelabs to explore the best way to handle the data store for the shoe List.
 The app is building with four screens:

 Login
 Welcome